rmad17/jekyll-site/awards.md

 ## Training

 #### - <span style="color:#4E9258">Jerome M. Clubb Scholarship (2013)</span>
-Thanks to this grant granted by ICPSR itself, I was able to pay the $ 3,500 fees corresponding to the two-full sessions (two months) of the great ICPSR summer camp in Ann Arbor, Michigan.
+Thanks to this fellowship granted by ICPSR itself, I was able to pay the $ 3,500 fees corresponding to the two-full sessions (two months) of the great ICPSR summer camp in Ann Arbor, Michigan.

 ## Teaching